Specific rules for medical devices

 Find out whether your idea includes a medical device

-Medical devices include a large number of different products intended for use to indicate, treat or relieve a disease or injury in humans, for example.You can read more about the definition of a medical device in the Swedish Medical Devices Act (SFS 1993:584, in Swedish), on the Swedish Medical Products Agency’s website, and on the page about medical devices.
+Medical devices include a large number of different products intended for use to indicate, treat or relieve a disease or injury in humans, for example.You can read more about the definition of a medical device in the Swedish Medical Devices Act (SFS 1993:584, in Swedish), on the Swedish Medical Products Agency’s website (in Swedish), and on the page about medical devices.

 The intended use is the manufacturer’s description of a product’s area of use and determines whether it shall be defined as a 1 medical device.
 If you have developed a device, or if you have modified an existing device, it may be that you or the organisation you belong to are the manufacturer, and then it is you yourselves who have to define the intended use and find out whether it is a medical device.
-You can read more about manufacturer’s liability and how to find out who is the legal manufacturer on the Swedish Medical Products Agency’s website.
+You can read more about manufacturer’s liability on the Swedish Medical Products Agency’s website.

 If you are proposing to use a commercially available product in your study, you can find out whether it is defined as a medical device by contacting the manufacturer.

 Sometimes it is difficult to assess whether the product you are proposing to use is a medical device or not, in particular if the product is to be used in combination with a medicine, for example.
-If so, please contact a notified body or the Medical Products Agency for advice.
+If so, please contact the Medical Products Agency for advice.
 The EU Commission also publishes guidelines dealing with delimitation problems.

 Is the product ready to be used in a clinical study?